IIIF/api/source/api/extension/navplace/index.md

 This extension describes a property called `navPlace` which contains earthbound geographic coordinates in the form of [GeoJSON-LD](https://geojson.org/geojson-ld/).
 Clients may use this property to leverage the navigational functionality of web maps such as Google Earth, Leaflet, OpenLayers, etc. giving them the opportunity to enrich data presentation through common web map platforms.

 Spatial coordinates for resources on other celestial bodies or contrived worlds can be expressed using the semantic pattern of GeoJSON.
 However, `navPlace` makes use of the existing GeoJSON specification to promote interoperability with industry standard mapping libraries and methods using [WGS84](http://www.w3.org/2003/01/geo/wgs84_pos) as the coordinate reference system for projections of the surface of Earth.
-As such, expressing the location of entities alienated from the bounds of Earth is not supported by the `navPlace` property.
-Future IIIF Communities and extensions can pursue this use case.
+As such, expressing the location of extraterrestrial entities is not supported by the `navPlace` property.
+This extension does not preclude the development of future extensions to address this use case.

 ### 1.2 Motivating Use Cases